India orders all Mother Teresa care homes inspected

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Police earlier this month arrested the nun and a worker at one of the Missionaries of Charity order´s homes in Ranchi, the capital of eastern Jharkhand state, over allegations that at least five infants were sold for potentially thousands of dollars.
+Police earlier this month arrested the nun and a worker at one of the Missionaries of Charity´s homes in Ranchi, the capital of the eastern state of Jharkhand, over allegations that at least five infants were sold for potentially thousands of dollars.

-The scandal blew up after local child welfare authorities informed police about a newborn missing from the home, which is meant to care for unwed pregnant women and mothers in distress.
+The scandal came to light after local child welfare authorities informed police about a newborn missing from the home, which is meant to care for unwed pregnant women and mothers in distress.

 She also said all childcare institutions should be registered and linked to the central adoption authority within the next month.

+The charity´s superior general, Sister Prema MC, expressed regret at the recent incident and said the individual´s actions had nothing to do with its congregation.

+"We are fully cooperating with the investigations and are open to any free, fair and just inquiry," she said in a statement.

-In December India´s Supreme Court had ordered mandatory registration of all childcare institutions and bringing orphanages under the central adoption system.
+In December the Supreme Court ordered the registration of all childcare institutions and the bringing of orphanages under the central adoption system.

 Since then some 2,300 childcare institutions have been linked to the Central Adoption Resource Authority and about 4,000 are still pending, according to the government.